Enema: Africa

 The first mention of the enema in medical literature is in the Ancient Egyptian Ebers Papyrus (c.
 1550 BCE).
-One of the many types of medical specialists was an Iri, the Shepherd of the Anus.
-Many medications were administered by enemas.
+One of the many types of medical specialists was a Nery-Pehuyt, the Shepherd of the Anus.
+Enemas administered many medications.
 There was a Keeper of the Royal Rectum who may have primarily been the pharaoh's enema maker.
-The god Thoth, according to Egyptian mythology, invented the enema.
+According to Egyptian mythology, the god Thoth invented the enema.

-In parts of Africa the calabash gourd is used traditionally to administer enemas.
-On the Ivory Coast the narrow neck of the gourd filled with water is inserted the patient's rectum and the contents are then injected by means of an attendant's forcible oral inflation, or, alternatively, a patient may self-administer the enema by using suction to create a negative pressure in the gourd, placing a finger at the opening, and then upon anal insertion, removing the finger to allow atmospheric pressure to effect the flow.
+In parts of Africa, the calabash gourd is used traditionally to administer enemas.
+On the Ivory Coast the narrow neck of the gourd filled with water is inserted the patient's rectum and the contents are then injected by means of an attendant's forcible oral inflation, or a patient may self-administer the enema by using suction to create a negative pressure in the gourd, placing a finger at the opening, and then upon anal insertion, removing the finger to allow atmospheric pressure to effect the flow.
+In South Africa, Bhaca people used an ox horn to administer enemas.
 Along the upper Congo River an enema apparatus is made by making a hole in one end of the gourd for filling it, and using a resin to attach a hollow cane to the gourd's neck.
 The cane is inserted into the anus of the patient who is in a posture that allows gravity to effect infusion of the fluid.

 Americas

-The Olmec from their middle preclassic period (10th through 7th centuries BCE) through the Spanish Conquest used trance-inducing substances ceremonially, and these were ingested via, among other routes, enemas administered using jars.
+The Olmec used trance-inducing substances ceremonially from their middle preclassic period (10th through 7th centuries BCE) through the Spanish Conquest.
+These were ingested via enemas administered using jars, among other routes.

 As further described below in religious rituals, the Maya in their late classic age (7th through 10th centuries CE) used enemas for, at least, ritual purposes, Mayan sculpture and ceramics from that period depicting scenes in which, injected by syringes made of gourd and clay, ritual hallucinogenic enemas were taken.
 In the Xibalban court of the God D, whose worship included ritual cult paraphernal, the Maya illustrated the use of a characteristic enema bulb syringe by female attendants administering clysters ritually.

 For combating illness and discomfort of the digestive tract, the Mayan also employed enemas, as documented during the colonial period, e.g., in the Florentine Codex.

 The indigenous peoples of North America employed tobacco smoke enemas to stimulate respiration, injecting the smoke using a rectal tube.